gophercoders/website/content/lessons/KS2/lower/variables.md

   <p></p>
 </div>

 What do we have to do to make the `hellobob` program run?
-To that we need show you how to create a variable.
+To that we need to show you how to create a variable.

 ### Creating a Variable